8 Signs Of A Toxic Friendship That You Need To Let Go Of Now

 Everyone makes mistakes in relationships.
 Good friends can apologize for their part in such arguments or other clashes.

-In contrast, toxic friendships often involve one person who won’t own their mistakes… This person will blame you for everything instead, and apologies may be in short supply.
+In contrast, toxic or manipulative friendships often involve one person who won’t own their mistakes… This person will blame you for everything instead, and apologies may be in short supply.
 You will be told that everything is your fault and that it’s you who needs to change or feel bad about a difficult interaction.